alfranke/alfranke.github.io/resume/index.md

 ### Teaching experience-

-Dec.
+`Dec.
 2016 - Feb.
-2014
+2014`
-Assistant of graduate course “Interaction of Electrons with materials” and “Interaction of Photons with Materials”, North Carolina State University, Raleigh, NC, USA
+__Assistant of graduate course “Interaction of Electrons with materials” and “Interaction of Photons with Materials”__, North Carolina State University, Raleigh, NC, USA

 Oct.
 2008 – Jul.
 2009
 Lecturer of undergrad course “Technical Optics” at Otto-von-Guericke-University Magdeburg, Germany